-- Align your security awareness program with your organization's strategic security priorities - Effectively identify, prioritize and manage your organization's top human risks - More closely integrate your security awareness efforts with your security team'soverall risk management efforts - Make the most of your investment by sustaining your program long term, going beyond changing behavior to embedding a strong security culture - Communicate and demonstrate the value of the change to your senior leadership in business terms
+- I Align your security awareness program with your organization's strategic security priorities - Effectively identify, prioritize and manage your organization's top human risks - More closely integrate your security awareness efforts with your security team'soverall risk management efforts - Make the most of your investment by sustaining your program long term, going beyond changing behavior to embedding a strong security culture - I Communicate and demonstrate the value of the change to your senior leadership in business terms

 A big part of the course is not only learning but applying what you learn working as groups with your peers.
-Not only does this provide you a far better understanding and application of course content, but enables you to interact and learn from others.
-This three-section course has eight interactive labs.
-Each lab is approximately 30 minutes to complete as a team, with another 20-30 minutes of group discussion.
+Not only does this provide you a far better understanding and application of course content but enables you to interact and learn from others.
+This three-section course has seven interactive labs.
+Each lab is approximately 30 minutes to complete as a team, with another 15-20 minutes of group discussion.
+In addition, most labs include elements of leveraging Artificial Intelligence to accelerate your program and impact.